Skip to content

 • Framing & roof: lightweight steel or timber frame; lightweight roof cladding (no concrete tiles or heavy masonry)

-• Bathroom: no level-entry shower requiring a waterproof membrane — the design must use a tray or threshold (this is the part most clients miss)
+• Bathroom: no level-entry shower requiring a waterproof membrane — the design must use a tray or threshold (the part most clients miss)

 • Site: not on land subject to natural hazards unless protective measures are in place